-- A. Scuba diving mode consists of two (2) methods: free-swimming and tethered (with communications). - B. All scuba operations conducted using tethered divers or line-tended standby divers shall be conducted from a moored or fixed platform (i.e., no live boating). - C. Divers trained in specialized diving techniques and equipment (e.g., tethered comms scuba diving, drysuits) must maintain annual proficiency in the types of equipment and procedures for which they are authorized.
-Failure to maintain proficiency may result in loss of authority to perform such dives.
+- 4.5.1 General. - A. Scuba diving mode consists of two (2) methods: free-swimming and tethered (with communications). - B. All scuba operations conducted using tethered divers or line-tended standby divers shall be conducted from a moored or fixed platform (i.e., no live boating). - C. Divers trained in specialized diving techniques and equipment (e.g., tethered comms scuba diving, drysuits) must maintain annual proficiency in the types of equipment and procedures for which they are authorized.
+Failure to maintain proficiency may result in loss of authority to perform such dives. - 4.5.2 Manning Requirements.

-The minimum personnel required to conduct a scuba dive:
+The minimum personnel required to conduct a scuba dive, small boat operations have additional manning requirements as noted in Sec.
+4.3.10: